 Short Answer

-Both the model and the market expect Satoshi to move Bitcoin by 2027, with no compelling evidence of mispricing.
+Both the model and the market expect Satoshi to move Bitcoin before 2027, with no compelling evidence of mispricing.

 1. Executive Verdict